dmlc/xgboost/doc/tutorials/dask.rst

 Working with other clusters
 ***************************

-Using Dask's ``LocalCluster`` is convenient for getting started quickly on a single-machine.
+Using Dask's ``LocalCluster`` is convenient for getting started quickly on a local machine.
 Once you're ready to scale your work, though, there are a number of ways to deploy Dask on a distributed cluster.
 You can use `Dask-CUDA <https://docs.rapids.ai/api/dask-cuda/stable/quickstart.html>`_, for example, for GPUs and you can use Dask Cloud Provider to `deploy Dask clusters in the cloud <https://docs.dask.org/en/stable/deploying.html#cloud>`_.
 See the `Dask documentation for a more comprehensive list <https://docs.dask.org/en/stable/deploying.html#distributed-computing>`_.

 In the example below, a ``KubeCluster`` is used for `deploying Dask on Kubernetes <https://docs.dask.org/en/stable/deploying-kubernetes.html>`_:

 .. code-block:: python

-  from dask_kubernetes import KubeCluster  # Need to install the ``dask-kubernetes`` package from dask.distributed import Client from xgboost import dask as dxgb import dask import dask.array as da
+  from dask_kubernetes.operator import KubeCluster  # Need to install the ``dask-kubernetes`` package from dask_kubernetes.operator.kubecluster.kubecluster import CreateMode

+  from dask.distributed import Client from xgboost import dask as dxgb import dask.array as da
-  dask.config.set({"kubernetes.scheduler-service-type": "LoadBalancer",
-                   "kubernetes.scheduler-service-wait-timeout": 360,
-                   "distributed.comm.timeouts.connect": 360})

   def main():
     '''Connect to a remote kube cluster with GPU nodes and run training on it.''' m = 1000
       n = 10
       kWorkers = 2                # assuming you have 2 GPU nodes on that cluster.
       # You need to work out the worker-spec yourself.
 See document in dask_kubernetes for
       # its usage.
 Here we just want to show that XGBoost works on various clusters.

-      cluster = KubeCluster.from_yaml('worker-spec.yaml', deploy_mode='remote')
-      cluster.scale(kWorkers)     # scale to use all GPUs
+      # See notes below for why we use pre-allocated cluster.
+      with KubeCluster(
+          name="xgboost-test",
+          image="my-image-name:latest",
+          n_workers=kWorkers,
+          create_mode=CreateMode.CONNECT_ONLY,
+          shutdown_on_close=False,
+      ) as cluster:
           with Client(cluster) as client:
               X = da.random.random(size=(m, n), chunks=100)
-          y = da.random.random(size=(m, ), chunks=100)
+              y = X.sum(axis=1)

               regressor = dxgb.DaskXGBRegressor(n_estimators=10, missing=0.0)
               regressor.client = client
               regressor.set_params(tree_method='hist', device="cuda")
               regressor.fit(X, y, eval_set=[(X, y)])

   if __name__ == '__main__':